Visitor guide

 Is there an audio guide in English at Hue Imperial City?

-The Hue Monuments Conservation Centre offers audio guide rentals at the Ngọ Môn ticket office in several languages including English, French, and Japanese, with QR-code-triggered phone-based options also available at most signposted halls.
+Audio guides may be available at the Ngọ Môn ticket office in multiple languages, and some locations may offer QR-code-triggered audio content; confirm availability and options on arrival or contact the Hue Monuments Conservation Centre in advance.
 Coverage and device availability vary; for a structured narrative across Citadel and tombs a licensed guide is more reliable.
-[VERIFY: device availability on the day.]

 Are there facilities, food and toilets inside the Citadel?